Slow Down (Selena Gomez song)

 "Slow Down" is a song recorded by American singer Selena Gomez from her debut solo studio album, Stars Dance (2013).
 It was made available for instant digital download along with the pre-order of the album on June 3, 2013.
 Hollywood Records later sent the song to mainstream radio as the second and final single from the album on August 13, 2013.
 The song was produced by The Cataracs and David Kuncio, and infuses EDM elements in its instrumentation.
-Lyrically, the song speaks of slowing down time and living in one magical moment on the dance floor.
+Gomez has been quoted by saying the song speaks of slowing down time by stopping the sun's orbit around Earth and living in one magical moment on the dance floor.

 Music critics gave a favorable reception to the song, with some praising its catchiness and fun production.
-Slow Down has achieved moderate success, reaching number 2 in Flanders and peaking inside the top 20 in The Czech Republic, Russia, and South Korea.
+Slow Down has achieved moderate success, peaking inside the top 20 in The Czech Republic, Russia, and South Korea.
 In the United States, the song peaked at number 27 on the Billboard Hot 100, reached number-one on Billboard's Hot Dance Club Songs chart, and it has been certified Platinum by the Recording Industry Association of America (RIAA) for selling over 1,000,000 units of the single in the country.
 On the Mainstream Top 40 airplay chart, it reached the position of number 7.

 The accompanying music video for "Slow Down" was directed by Philip Andelman and filmed in Paris, France.
 It features Gomez singing along to the track inside of a car, partying in a nightclub, and strutting down the streets of the city.
 Gomez has performed "Slow Down" in a number of live appearances, including on Good Morning America, The Tonight Show with Jay Leno, Late Show with David Letterman, and UK TV show Surprise, Surprise.
 It was also performed as the encore of her Stars Dance Tour.